Notes on isocrystals: Logarithmic compactifications

 \begin{remark} In the case $\dim X = 1$, Theorem~\ref{T:semistable} is an easy consequence of the local model statement described in Remark~\ref{R:Crew conjecture}.
+In the wake of de Jong establishing his alterations theorem as a weak replacement for resolution of singularities in positive characteristic (Remark~\ref{R:alterations}), the general statement of Theorem~\ref{T:semistable} was formulated as a natural higher-dimensional analogue of the one-dimensional case; it first appeared (in a sentence of the form ``One can ask...'') in \cite[\S 5]{dejong-icm} and was formally conjectured by Shiho \cite[Conjecture~3.1.8]{shiho-crys2}.

-The general case, originally conjectured by Shiho \cite[Conjecture~3.1.8]{shiho-crys2}, is much harder: it is the culmination of the sequence of papers \cite{kedlaya-semi1, kedlaya-semi2, kedlaya-semi3, kedlaya-semi4}, where it is described as a \emph{semistable reduction theorem} for overconvergent $F$-isocrystals.
+The proof of Theorem~\ref{T:semistable} is the culmination of the sequence of papers \cite{kedlaya-semi1, kedlaya-semi2, kedlaya-semi3, kedlaya-semi4} (plus \cite[Appendix]{kedlaya-connections} for a crucial erratum to \cite{kedlaya-semi4}) where it is described as a \emph{semistable reduction theorem} for overconvergent $F$-isocrystals (based on Crew's usage of the term \emph{semi-stable} in the one-dimensional case \cite[\S 10.1]{crew-finite}).
 The principal difficulty in the higher-dimensional case is that the alteration is generally forced to include some wildly ramified cover, whose singularities are hard to control; consequently, one cannot simply argue using Theorem~\ref{T:purity} and the one-dimensional case.
-Rather, one must work locally on the Riemann-Zariski space of the variety.
+Rather, one must work locally on the Riemann--Zariski space of the variety.
 Similar difficulties arise in trying to formulate a higher-dimensional analogue of the formal classification of meromorphic differential equations; see \cite{kedlaya-goodformal1, kedlaya-goodformal2}. \end{remark}